Denmead

 Denmead is a village in Hampshire near Portsmouth, England.
 It is part of the City of Winchester district.
 As of 2005, it had a population of 6,457 and an electorate of 4,987.
-At the 2011 Census the population had increased to 6,736.
+At the 2011 census the population had increased to 6,736.
+As of 2021, this had decreased to 6,505.

 History

 In 1316, Denmead was owned by the Bishop of Winchester, who leased it to various tenants.
 It became referred to as a manor in 1449, when it was owned by William Wayte.
 When Wayte's grandson died, the lands were divided amongst various other members of the family and Denmead was passed down.

 The village is shown in the Hambledon Hundred on John Speed's map of Hampshire which was published in 1611.
 After some time the property became further divided as it was split between different owners because it was inherited down multiple generations.
 This occurred frequently until 1831 when Henry Kennett became its owner.
 There was no further mention of Denmead Manor until 1908, when the Ecclesiastical Commissioners were its Lords of the Manor.

 Originally part of the ecclesiastical parish of Hambledon, the village was known as Barn Green.
-Denmead achieved its own identity with the creation of the new parish of All Saints, Denmead in 1880.
 Denmead was once a widely dispersed village which included the hamlets of Worlds End, Furzeley, Anmore, Denmead Mill and Barn Green.
-It has become more densely packed and close as it became filled with more modern properties.
-The parish possesses a parish church, "All Saints" which is constructed of flint with brick quoins and Bath stone window surrounds.
-The church was extended in the 1990s to accommodate a growing congregation, and a major upgrade was carried out to the adjacent Church Hall as part of the same project.
+It achieved its own identity with the creation of the new parish of All Saints in 1880, and has since become more densely packed as it filled with more modern properties.

 The village became well known in the 19th century as a venue for cockfighting.

 The civil parish of Denmead in its current form was created in 1932 from the lower southern end of Hambledon Parish.

 In the run up to D-Day many American and Canadian troops, including US General Dwight D. Eisenhower, camped under the cover of local forests.
 Nearby Creech Wood also housed a prisoner of war camp, some remains of which can still be found in the undergrowth.

 Geography

 The village is next to part of the Forest of Bere, and rural farm land.
 The 'gap' between Waterlooville is gradually being reduced, but Denmead is currently a rural village, although it has had much housing development in recent years with more to come.
-The majority of the development has been conducted by the company Taylor Wimpey in recent years, with McAlpine present in late 1980s/early 1990s.
+The majority of the recent development has been conducted by the company Taylor Wimpey, with McAlpine present in late 1980s/early 1990s.

-Denmead occupancies all have Waterlooville postal addresses (Waterlooville is in turn part of Havant) and is considered to be a village attached to Waterlooville by Hampshire County Council.
+Denmead addresses have Waterlooville postal addresses (Waterlooville is in turn part of Havant) and is considered to be a village attached to Waterlooville by Hampshire County Council.
 Waterlooville is about 3 km away from Denmead.